-As a member of a company that manufactures and sells alcoholic beverages, it is important to raise awareness of responsible drinking.
-We are raising awareness among employees of Group companies in Japan through establishing a webpage "What each employee in the Group can do to avoid making alcohol a villain" made by the ARS Department on our Intranet.
-We also state in our employment regulation that employee who drinks and drives during work or outside of working hours will be dismissed under instruction.
+As a member of a company that manufactures and sells alcoholic beverages, it is important to be aware of responsible drinking at all times.
+We clearly state in our employment regulation that any employee who drinks and drives during or outside the working hours will be dismissed under instruction.